bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 #### Auto-refreshing Find() queries

-An element found with the [`Find(string cssSelector)`](xref:Bunit.RenderedFragmentExtensions.Find(Bunit.IRenderedFragment,System.String)) method will be updated if the component it came from is re-rendered.
+An element found with the [`Find(string cssSelector)`](xref:Bunit.RenderedFragmentExtensions.Find(Bunit.RenderedFragment,System.String)) method will be updated if the component it came from is re-rendered.

-However, that does not apply to elements that are found by traversing the DOM tree via the <xref:Bunit.IRenderedFragment.Nodes> property on <xref:Bunit.IRenderedFragment>, for example, as those nodes do not know when their root component is re-rendered.
+However, that does not apply to elements that are found by traversing the DOM tree via the <xref:Bunit.RenderedFragment.Nodes> property on <xref:Bunit.RenderedFragment>, for example, as those nodes do not know when their root component is re-rendered.
 Consequently, they don’t know when they should be updated.

-As a result of this, it is always recommended to use the [`Find(string cssSelector)`](xref:Bunit.RenderedFragmentExtensions.Find(Bunit.IRenderedFragment,System.String)) method when searching for a single element.
+As a result of this, it is always recommended to use the [`Find(string cssSelector)`](xref:Bunit.RenderedFragmentExtensions.Find(Bunit.RenderedFragment,System.String)) method when searching for a single element.
 Alternatively, always reissue the query whenever you need the element.

 #### Auto-refreshable FindAll() queries

-The [`FindAll(string cssSelector, bool enableAutoRefresh = false)`](xref:Bunit.RenderedFragmentExtensions.FindAll(Bunit.IRenderedFragment,System.String,System.Boolean)) method has an optional parameter, `enableAutoRefresh`, which when set to `true` will return a collection of `IElement`.
+The [`FindAll(string cssSelector, bool enableAutoRefresh = false)`](xref:Bunit.RenderedFragmentExtensions.FindAll(Bunit.RenderedFragment,System.String,System.Boolean)) method has an optional parameter, `enableAutoRefresh`, which when set to `true` will return a collection of `IElement`.
 This automatically refreshes itself when the component the elements came from is re-rendered.